watssec/libra/README.md

 - The `main` branch enforces linear history and hence, does not take merge commits.
-  Familiarize yourself with `git rebase` and learn how to create a linear GIT history from Google (e.g., [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) is a good starting point)
+  Familiarize yourself with `git rebase` and learn how to create a linear Git history from Google (e.g., [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) is a good starting point)